storj/docs/code/Style.md

 _Exceptions: printing to console or log (e.g. `fmt.Println`, `log.Print`)_

+For error handling we lean on the package [github.com/zeebo/errs](https://godoc.org/github.com/zeebo/errs) for adding call stack traces and annoate them.

 Use `errs.Class` to annotate errors with more information.

 To combine multiple errors use `errs.Combine`.
 To collect multiple similar errors use `errs.Group`.